didi/gendry/README.md

 }
 ```

-And, the library provide a useful API for executing aggregate queries like count, sum, max, min, avg
+Besides, the library provide a useful API for executing aggregate queries like count, sum, max, min, avg

 ```go
 where := map[string]interface{}{